-- Guidelines on the Explanation of the Regula- tion on Active Co-operation For Detecting Cartels; and - Guidelines on Horizontal Co-operation Agree- ments.
+- Guidelines on the Explanation of the Regulation on Active Co-operation For Detecting Cartels; and - Guidelines on Horizontal Co-operation Agreements.

-There is also an "application guideline" on the Authority's website, which provides basic information on Article 4 infringements and the leniency procedure.
+There is also an "application guideline" on the Authority's website that provides basic information on Article 4 infringements and the leniency procedure.